yogeshjp-unix/cloudformation-mybb/Design/Documentation.md

 - ...Have fun, but do check the events for progress...
 - Go to the URL in the "WWWBalancerDNSName" output variable for the live MyBB application.

-## Evaluation Access Account

 - MyBB application Administrator Account:
     - Username: admin
     - Password: 1234

-- If you need any other access please [contact me](mailto:valeriupalos@gmail.com)!

-## Overall Architecture Design
+## Architecture Design

-<div class="mxgraph" style="position:relative;overflow:hidden;width:100%;background-color:#ffffff;"><div style="width:1px;height:1px;overflow:hidden;">3Zpbc9o6EMc/DY85A5hL80goSTvTM5NpZk57zpuwFVsnQmJkmUs/fXftlS1jkjRgoCkvWGtdrN9/rV0JOsF0sbkzbJn8rSMuO/1utOkEHzv9fq8bjOALLVuyXI/HhSU2IiJbZXgQP7hrStZMRDytVbRaSyuWdWOoleKhrdmYMXpdr/aoZX3UJYvdiJXhIWSyaf0mIpsU1g99mhfaP3ERJ27k3ui6uDNn4VNsdKZovE4/eMw/xe0Fc33RRDfdokjNt1S8CsonULX6P7Re1AyGpxU9mq2oA1FsVWsihXqq85lrE3HjVQpmIK/RGjrCq8VmyiVK7MQrerp95m757IYrepSXGwRFgxWTGU3ln/tpYUvt1omSY+XYpNcJbtaJsPxhyUK8uwY/BFtiF5JuMxOSW2FpxY0VIO9EihiBWo3VH7WyrtLYlWk8mgM25M6vm9PKTTSnO64X3Jotqlr3ZvcWUHHteVSXbInnTeOAjIxUisueK4ZwQRj3Ix02kE5WTEg2F1JYfMb/tOLwNen0RxIGvpkbuIrx6jjwPlRg4wkxeFaIiKVJ2X/bKjiapIIreiqUyvgqjK5bUIHWi1dVAOZ/uArDDxeUgYKPJ8NnZblR3Da53zHL1wy6f1UQGAPiERRu0oQt0RhKncGQbxEnKHs+Cu9gWMd7tYdvzwUAn6+T5Ri84GENNhHEUypqYxMda8XkrLL6PPhG2O9w3f1rSKV/sQTX/3Nrt4SKZVaDqerti0a33Us0zMyqdOXUMmMnmBWAQeELR7ZbgVPKB+IqcjVCydJUhIWRqmA3xRxxYi9rBBx0ZnLpkS9lL8zE4G2VNzaVNFwyK1b13vfJkjeFp0UnLSsstVA29Xq+R4PnIL1BzUHGRYAoI/JO9eFO7KpXh4ti/Mo9yon8kse4hbFdj8nvKHiI/JYrtOpLhzkB9NPwAsg4jnODX307XSpwQtZl4XdgTdO9DOtmpPkkoogrsD1wmF0R9e8gli9PGfKR5SMsXVMtNeb1tOrtxv25thb3EzvRHpdHo5+4aw2bmNvbLnyo5j57CzFsVF9yBm4X6YWw8b58ucwljlKOFmpPuftsLiEOvHPl8HMLEHaVK+3tK+dyileFG5HCxwjX1G0GARxgfdEsumGSqRC2ts/nbm/QBlPnpWRCXc1xsBa2JgNqUu4Q92RtA1rQWs/aXFpfkTsgUNQd/WRJHaI/MB4QKj8e5D5zhnDgcq5TI/YB57gvj7hIec7BuLnHPgVjd/1bMc5XhnMwpsH9cwyYMR6YChVTTHwXK+y+Q7jTrbDNc83ZFA2fFew/IS41E4lvfI4YOaTBaHstzbgkWncw48i6fYZH1lXxwbqDiqPANk83/yCwo8HlyLrF891ErIK8gcEOW1Zpw+Yvq8/J0/5u8TzpQXuh6xSwz5YnNLfmk8xow8D2ERaA7lRmKRwKv+ng96BlouR3XGQLaOdDq0R5YneOyOYe14OJDBuLLuyakegL63IDbnmWvoXcIv9V8pKUe10i+AJlt/ttHXIzfcgdtQnxK2cw2e5XvoQDC3DodwZ5NDwbZChWP2sXB9fVXxiC2U8=</div></div>
+Refer: "rchitechture Diagram-myBB.pdf"

 ## Security considerations